itsvamz/Bank-Guardian/README.md

-# Bank-Safe
+# Bank-Guardian

-Bank Safe is a banking transaction deadlock prevention system designed to detect and prevent deadlocks in transaction sequences.
+Bank Guardian is a banking transaction deadlock prevention system designed to detect and prevent deadlocks in transaction sequences.
 It can identify potential deadlocks in a given list of transactions and propose a safe transaction order when possible.
 This project aims to improve transaction safety and maintain consistency in concurrent banking operations.

 ## Features